grpc/proposal/A66-otel-stats.md

      *         .setMeterProvider(sdkMeterProvider)
      *         .build();
      *
+     *     GrpcOpenTelemetry grpcOpenTelemetry = GrpcOpenTelemetry.newBuilder()
+     *         .sdk(openTelemetry)
+     *         .build();
+     *
      * If MeterProvider is not configured, no-op meterProvider will be used by default.
      * It provides meters which do not record or emit.
      */
-    public OpenTelemetryModuleBuilder openTelemetry(OpenTelemetry openTelemetry);
+    public Builder sdk(OpenTelemetry openTelemetry);

-    public OpenTelemetryModule build();
+    public GrpcOpenTelemetry build();
   }

+  /**
+   * Creates an empty builder.
+   */
+  public static Builder newBuilder();

+  /**
+   * Establishes GrpcOpenTelemetry instance as the global instrumentation provider for gRPC opentelemetry,
+   * automatically applying its configuration to all gRPC channels and servers created after this call.
+   *
+   * Sample
+   *    GrpcOpenTelemetry grpcOpenTelemetry = GrpcOpenTelemetry.newBuilder()
+   *         .sdk(openTelemetry)
+   *         .build();
+   *
+   *    grpcOpenTelemetry.registerGlobal();
+   *
+   * <p> Note: Only one of GrpcOpenTelemetry instance can be registered globally.
+Any subsequent call to
+   * registerGlobal() will throw an IllegalStateException.
+   */
+  public void registerGlobal();

+  /**
+   * Configures the given ManagedChannelBuilder with OpenTelemetry metrics instrumentation.
+   */
+  public void configureChannelBuilder(ManagedChannelBuilder<?> builder);

+  /**
+   * Configures the given ServerBuilder with OpenTelemetry metrics instrumentation.
+   */
+  public void configureServerBuilder(ServerBuilder<?> serverBuilder);
+}
 ```

+Note:
-Note: For non-generated methods, method names are recorded as "other" for
+- For non-generated methods, method names are recorded as "other" for
 `grpc.method` attribute.
 If you are interested in recording the method names for
 these methods, set
 [`isSampledToLocalTracing`](https://grpc.github.io/grpc-java/javadoc/io/grpc/MethodDescriptor.html#isSampledToLocalTracing\(\))
 to `true` while defining your methods in
 [`HandlerRegistry`](https://grpc.github.io/grpc-java/javadoc/io/grpc/HandlerRegistry.html).
+- A single `GrpcOpenTelemetry` instance can be registered either globally or on a
+per-channel and/or per-server basis.
+Avoid registering the same instance
+multiple ways, as this may result in unexpected behavior.

 #### Go